top of page

 • Secure/support stability of existing Non-GMO markets (= keeping Non-GMO producers in business)

-• Explore potential of Non-GMO Markets in a landscape of coexistence with New GMOs
+• Explore potential of Non-GMO markets in a landscape of coexistence with New GMOs

 • Explore possible segment extensions – from Non-GMO products derived from animals to plant-based products